Skip to main content

 Stripe Atlas and Firstbase, the two most common incorporation paths for solo AI founders, each collect four different address fields.
 Mixing them up is the top reason incorporation filings get rejected or delayed.

-Stripe Atlas includes a registered agent by default and bundles a Mercury introduction and Stripe payments.
-It does not provide a principal business address.
-Founders who only use the registered agent address on public filings and on Mercury frequently run into bank verification holds.
+Stripe Atlas includes a registered agent by default and offers pre-filled banking applications with partners like Mercury, Brex, Rho, and Novo; Stripe payments setup is a separate application reviewed after incorporation.
+Atlas does not provide a principal business address.
+Founders who only use the registered agent address on public filings and on banking applications frequently run into bank verification holds.

 Firstbase offers a similar bundle with slightly more tools, but the same address gap applies.
 The principal business address has to come from somewhere else, typically a virtual office provider, before banking and payments clear.